 Under Alternative 1, the Navy proposes renewal by Congress of the current public land withdrawal for the FRTC.
-Additional public lands would be requested for withdrawal (approximately 618,727 acres), and non-federal lands are proposed for acquisition (approximately 65,153 acres).
+Additional public lands would be requested for withdrawal (approximately 618,727 acres), and non-federal lands are proposed for acquisition (approximately 65,159 acres).
 Subject to valid existing rights, all proposed FRTC lands, which would otherwise remain subject to the operation of the public land laws, would be withdrawn from all forms of appropriation under the public land laws, including the mining laws and the mineral leasing and geothermal leasing laws.
+For there to be a valid existing mining right, the mining claim holder must demonstrate that the mining claim contains a discovery of a valuable mineral deposit.
+Having a valid existing mining claim would exclude any such mining claim from any moratorium imposed by the requested withdrawal legislation for development of the mining claims.
+Therefore, under the Proposed Action, the Navy would acquire any valid existing mining claims within the proposed withdrawal areas at fair market value.